Gaddafi killed in hometown, Libya eyes future

 However, he was stopped by a French air strike and captured, possibly some hours later, after gun battles with NTC fighters who found him hiding in a drainage culvert.

 NATO said its warplanes fired on a convoy near Sirte about 8:30 a.m.
-(7:30 a.m.
-British time), striking two military vehicles in the group, but could not confirm that Gaddafi had been a passenger.
+(2:30 a.m.
+ET), striking two military vehicles in the group, but could not confirm that Gaddafi had been a passenger.
 France later said its jets had halted the convoy.

 (Additional reporting by Taha Zargoun in Sirte, Barry Malone, Yasmine Saleh and Jessica Donati in Tripoli, Brian Rohan in Benghazi, Jon Hemming in Tunis, Edmund Blair and Yasmine Saleh in Cairo, Samia Nakhoul in Amman, Christian Lowe in Algiers, Tim Castle, Peter Apps and William Maclean in London, David Brunnstrom in Brussels, Alister Bull, Jeff Mason and Laura MacInnis in Washington and Vicky Buffery in Paris; Writing by Alastair Macdonald; Editing by Giles Elgood)